The Art of Enterprise Sales: Unlocking Your Inner Willy Loman or Homer Simpson?

 Sales leaders agree: the difference between a good salesperson and an elite closer is their ability to sustain momentum.
 Research from Gartner indicates that 79% of B2B buyers expect a customized sales experience, meaning canned pitches simply don’t work anymore.

-Virtuoso the Sales Approach
+Mastering the Sales Playbook

 -